What Is an Operating System?

 Operating systems can be found on countless number of items including mobile phones, ATMs, and even many modern-day automobiles.

 How do these Operating Systems evolve Over the Years?

 The earliest electronic digital computer had no operating system.
 When electronic computers were first introduced in the 1940s all programming was done in absolute machine language. we have to manually tell the machines what to do in binary language.

 So what is binary language, let me explain binary language consists of two bits which are zero and one.
 The machine understands only these two numbers.
 One means in machine language is yes and zero means no so the machine act accordingly with these two numbers.
 When we pass the signal as 1 it turns on the bit and when we pass 0 it off the bit.

-In order to communicate with the computer, those days vacuum tubes and plug board are used.
+To communicate with the computer, those days vacuum tubes and plug board are used.
 The vacuum tubes are very large and sometimes they occupy the entire room with tens and thousands of vacuum tubes.
 But these are very slow Technologies and creating the infrastructure is very expensive.

 After the vacuum tube, a small group of people invented a plugboard that works as a plugin and put some wires into the board.
 Plug boards are controlling a machine and execute its functions.